obsidian-tasks-group/obsidian-tasks/README.md

 ### Due dates

 Tasks can have due dates.
-In order to specify the due date of a task, you must append the "due date signifier" followed by the date it is due to the end of the task.
+In order to specify the due date of a task, you must append the "due date signifier 📅" followed by the date it is due to the end of the task.
 The date must be in the format `YYYY-MM-DD`, meaning `Year-Month-Day` with leading zeros.
 For example: `📅 2021-04-09` means the task is due on the 9th of April, 2021.